chrisjomaron/slickfit-api/README.md

-slickfit-api
+slickfit-web
 ============

-Repo to house the API code for the MSM hackathon: team SlickFit
+Repo to house the Web code for the MSM hackathon: team SlickFit